Bacchanal 1964-67 62 7/8" x 164"w dipytch above/ below The Studio 1965 120 1/2" x 79 1/2 "w CollectionThe Whitney Museum of American Art

 Brilliant Attorneys Victor Kovner and Harriette Dorsen Won the Appeal on The First Amendment Right to Freedom of Speech.

 The Mugging of the Muse is allegorical.
 The Muse represents Art, Inspiration & Freedom.
 The muggers are wearing masks to hide their identities, they carry knives to treacherously stab the muse.
 Muggers might pull the ethereal Muse into the dark, stinking inferno of sweatshop exhaust fumes in the alley.
 On Walker St the hydrant flows blood red warning.
-Dilapidated, bum infested Walker St circa 1970's NYC can't protect anyone.
+Dilapidated, bum infested Walker St circa 1970's NYC doesn't protect anyone.
 The Muse wants to be free.
 How/who/what can fight off evil? the artist & his dog? an angel?
 Light and Life?
 The sky?
 The clouds?
 Freedom itself?

-The action takes place at the desolate corner of Cortlandt Alley at Walker before the recent pave & spray job w/extra deodorizer.
+The action takes place at the desolate corner of Cortlandt Alley at Walker before the recent pave & spray job w/ extra deodorizer.
 In recent decades films, TV shows, music videos from the Smurfs, Crocodile Dundee, POSE & Phil Collins has filmed in the Alley.
 PG's painting immortalizes the fearsome Cortlandt Alley past and allegorical.
 Victoriously, PG won the Appeal ~ His Constitutional Right to Freedom of Speech in The Mugging of the Muse battered yet intact. masks censors muggers vicious backstabbing freedom loft art oil paint linen brushes horizon soul music Sex Pistols Dylan Bach 85 Walker sewers Kent State Murder Malcolm X Black Panthers Vietnam Nixon JFK RFK censorship courts trials blood thirsty Alley rats filth garbage reek censorship Free Speech Allegory Muse Inspiration Artists Life Loft Rights Fight Make Love Not War Peace Freedom

 The First Amendment protected the Right to Freedom of Speech in Historic 1982 Ruling